Crowle Colts F.C.: Ground

-Before Windsor Park, Crowle United played their football at the Sunfield Sports Ground (later renamed Crowle Sports Club), located on Potts lane, Crowle.
-The Sunfield Ground closed in 1989 and United moved to North Axholme School (causing them to resign from the Lincolnshire Football League).
-When Crowle Colts formed they first played their football at North Axholme School before moving to Windsor Park when it opened.
+The majority of the various Crowle teams of the past played their football at the Sunfield Sports Ground (later renamed Crowle Sports Club), which was located on Potts Lane, Crowle.
+It closed in 1989 and United moved to North Axholme School, which required the club to resign from the Lincolnshire League, as it was deemed below the league's standards.
+Crowle Colts initially played at the school before moving to Windsor Park when it was opened in 2005.